projectcalico/calico/calico/reference/architecture/design/l2-interconnect-fabric.md

 3. High volumes of broadcast traffic.
-As each node on the Ethernet network must use Broadcast packets to locate peers, and many use broadcast for other purposes, the resultant packet replication to each and every end point can lead to *broadcast storms* in large Ethernet networks, effectively consuming most, if not all resources in the network and the attached end points.
+As each node on the Ethernet network must use Broadcast packets to locate peers, and many use broadcast for other purposes, the resultant packet replication to each and every endpoint can lead to *broadcast storms* in large Ethernet networks, effectively consuming most, if not all resources in the network and the attached endpoints.
 4. Spanning tree.
 Spanning tree is the protocol used to keep an Ethernet network from forming loops.
 The protocol was designed in the era of smaller, simpler networks, and it has not aged well.
 As